**This week our learning theme is … 'Goldilocks and the Three Bears - part 2'**

 Friday |

-Word aware words: plan risk
+Word aware words: team target

-The poem this week is; sliced bread
+The poem this week is; the Fox

 Class letter: click here